threefoldfoundation/info_cloud/src/evdc/evdc_presearch.md

 ## Accessing Your Deployed Node

-To find and access the Presearch Node you just deployed, simply go to your eVDC Admin Panel home and find the Digibyte Widget.
+To find and access the Presearch Node you just deployed, simply go to your eVDC Admin Panel home and find the Presearch Widget.
 Click on **My Workloads** to go to the list of your successfully deployed Presearch Node.

 ![](img/presearch_myworkload.png)

-You can now click the link to go to your deployed Digibyte Node Stats Page.
+You can now click the link to go to your deployed Presearch Node Stats Page.

 ![](img/presearch_access.png)